-- How do I get vocalists to sound good?
+- How do I get vocalists to sound great?

-- Why is feedback happening and how can I stop it?
+- Why is feedback happening and how can I prevent it?

-- How do I work with the musicians so they listen and trust me?
+- How can I get musicians to trust me?

 - Why can’t I create a consistent mix week-after-week?

 - How do I become an excellent church audio tech?